mlanza/ai-literacy/301/05-text-adventures.md

 Resources are the reference frame — the situational awareness — that lets the AI use tools wisely.
 Tools without resources are like gadgets without manuals.
 They might work, but only by accident.

 You've already seen prompts in action.
 But with pluggables, prompts themselves are part of the system, a key part of what makes them tick.
-Remember, tools were mentioned in section 201.
+Remember, tools got mention in section 201.

 * **Tools = verbs** (what the model can do)

 That kept things simple enough, but pluggable tools go farther, and bake in more:

 * **Resources = nouns** (what the model should know)
 * **Prompts = goals** (what you’re asking it to accomplish)